swiftlang/swift-org-website/server/guides/deploying/aws-copilot-fargate-vapor-mongo.md

 let MONGODB_DATABASE = Environment.get("MONGODB_DATABASE") ?? ""
 let MONGODB_COLLECTION = Environment.get("MONGODB_COLLECTION") ?? ""

-// define an extenstion to the Vapor Request object to interact with the database and collection extension Request {
+// define an extension to the Vapor Request object to interact with the database and collection extension Request {

     var todoCollection: MongoCollection<ToDoItem> {